mschmulen/yachtsServer/README.md

 create the droplet: `docker-machine create --driver digitalocean --digitalocean-access-token [TOKEN] yachtsServer`

-set the environment: `docker-machine env yachtsServer`
+get the environment: `docker-machine env yachtsServer`

 configure shell: `eval $(docker-machine env yachtsServer)`

-build our image: `docker build -t swift-server-image .`
+build the image: `docker build -t swift-server .`

-run the image on the host: `docker run --name webserver -p 80:8080 swift-server-image`

-run the image on the host: `docker run --name webserver -p 80:8090 swift-server-image` .
+run the image on the host: `docker run --name webserver -p 80:8090 swift-server` .
 The -p option is used to expose port 80 from the nginx container and make it accessible on port 8090 of the swift-server-image host

 Misc: